 Exempt employees are typically considered Highly Compensated Employees.
 These are the HCEs that are receiving new regulations and changes to their pay.
 These are almost exclusively salaried positions and do not rely on hourly rates.
 Most of the new overtime laws impact these exempt employees.

 These new overtime laws go into effect on January 1, 2020.
 To prepare you may want to evaluate your budget and meet with the employees needing changes.
-You also may want to look into time tracking for all of your employees to make sure you know when they’re working overtime!
+You also may want to look into mobile time tracking for all of your employees to make sure you know when they’re working overtime!